GeoscienceAustralia/fetch/README.md

 Where:

-- *'command'* is the shell command to run
+- `command:` is the shell command to run
-- *'expect_file'* is the full path to an output file.
+- `expect_file:` is the full path to an output file.
 (To allow fetch daemon to track newly added files)

 Both fields are evaluated with [python string formatting](https://docs.python.org/2/library/string.html#formatstrings), supporting the following fields: